Netflix/falcor/documentation/paths.md

 * Range
 * Array of Keys or Ranges

 Two Paths can be collapsed into a PathSet if they are identical save for one Key position.
-In other words ["todos",0,"done"] can ["todos",5,"done"] be collapsed into ["todos", [0, 5], "done"].
+In other words ["todos",0,"done"] and ["todos",5,"done"] can be collapsed into ["todos", [0, 5], "done"].
 Furthermore where a KeySet contains a sequence of consecutive integers, these keys can be collapsed into a range.
 In other words ["todos", 1, "done"], ["todos",  2, "done"], and ["todos", 3, "done"] can be collapsed into ["todos", { from: 1, to: 3 }, "done"].

 [Models](http://netflix.github.io/falcor/documentation/model.html) can accept PathSets in one of two formats: